anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-2-individual.md

 Specifically, the grader will:
 * Pull down your group's files that are tagged 'cl'
 * Pull down your submission for this deliverable from the ID2 repository
-* Place your Flask app file in the top level directory of your group's code
+* Place your Flask app file  in the top level directory of your group's code (and any templates into a templates folder)
 * Run your Flask app file
 * Based on the information on your homepage, type in a URL to see the data
 * Examine your code for style and requirements
+* If you have them, place your tests into the `Tests` folder and run them

 ## Turning it in